ayalan/deg-practice/README.md

 ### Project Directory Structure

-Before we begin, let's establish a clear directory structure for your project.
-This will help keep your analysis organized and make it easier to track your progress.
+Before we begin, let's establish a clear directory structure for our project.
+This will help keep our analysis organized and make it easier to track our progress.

 ```
 /deg-practice/                     # Main project directory
-├── data/                          # Contains all your FASTQ files and the reference genome
+├── data/                          # Contains all our FASTQ files and the reference genome
 │   ├── SRR15740035.fastq.gz
 │   ├── SRR15740036.fastq.gz
 │   ├── ...